Skip to Main Content

 Selecting keywords (search terms)

-To find articles/document on a topic, enter keywords (search terms) into SPORTDiscus's search boxes.
-SPORTDiscus then searches for documents that include your keywords in their titles, abstracts (summaries) and other key fields.
-The following steps will help you carefully identify and organise your keywords so that you're more likely to find the best results:
+To find articles on a topic, enter keywords (search terms) into the database's search boxes.
+The database then searches for documents that include your keywords in their titles, abstracts (summaries) and other major fields.
+The following will help you carefully identify and organise your keywords so that you're more likely to find the best results:

 1. Identify the words/keywords in your assignment/research question that are most relevant to your topic (i.e. words that distinguish the title from any other title).
 For an example, let's consider this question: "To what extent is motivation a key component to effective participation in long distance running".

-2. Treat each word that you select from your title as a "separate" concept within the overall topic.
-Then, for each concept, identify any alternative words that have the same/similar meaning (or have opposite meanings e.g. inequality, equality).
+2. Think of each of the above keywords as an individual "concept".
+For each concept, identify any alternative words that have the same/similar meaning (or opposite meanings e.g. inequality, equality).
 Different authors use different words to describe the same concept and if your keywords don't reflect this, you may miss important articles.
-Here's a table of keywords (organised by concept), that could used in our search example:
+Here's our search example, organised by concept and corresponding keywords:

 Concept 1